Olympus E-M5 III vs Panasonic S1R

 Studio photographers will appreciate that the Panasonic S1R (unlike the E-M5 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the E-M5 III and the S1R are recent models that are part of the current product line-up.
 The E-M5 III replaced the earlier Olympus E-M5 II, while the S1R does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-M5 III and S1R can be found, respectively, in the Olympus E-M5 III Manual (free pdf) or the online Panasonic S1R Manual.

 So what conclusions can be drawn?
 Is the Olympus E-M5 III better than the Panasonic S1R or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.